 Occasional “spikes” in the electricity supply can cause the RCD circuit breaker in the fuse cupboard to trip, which will disable the supply to various circuits including the sockets in the lounge and the heating.
 If this occurs, simply reset the switch which is clearly marked in the fuse cupboard located in the utility room.

-Should the power go off, there is a supply of emergency lighting and candles available in the cupboard in the utility room (the 1st lower cupboard to the left as you enter the utility room from the kitchen)
+Should the power go off, there is a supply of emergency lighting and candles available in the cupboard above the fridge in the kitchen

 A selection of tourist information is available from the bookcase in the sunroom.
 This is for reference during your stay and should not be removed.
 The nearest tourist information office is at the Giants Causeway